If you want to get to the good stuff, you can skip this first bit. But that will make me sad.

 [It’s right here if you’re interested in torture]

 Should be noted that here I meant my Pakistani family across Pakistan.
 I do not have family in FATA/SWAT/Waziristan/Northern Pakistan.
-Not that I know of.
-I was making a reference to how she seems to imply that she has more concern for ‘all other’ Pakistanis (which would include my entire family, of course) than me who is just an apologist for the Taliban.
-Why?
-Because I obviously LOVE the Taliban!
-They are so subversive.
+I was making a reference to how she seems to imply that she has more concern for ‘all other’ Pakistanis (which would include my entire family, of course) than me.

 Looked at myself in the mirror today and thought “you sexy occidentalist you”.